praveenc/kiro-powers/README.md

 ### Overview

-MCP Maker is a Kiro Power that helps you build Model Context Protocol (MCP) servers using Python and the FastMCP framework.
+MCP Maker Kiro Power helps you build Model Context Protocol (MCP) servers using Python and the FastMCP framework.

 #### Features